viraajgarg/largexmlsplitter/README.md

 2. Processing of large settlement Files for card industry
 3. Data digestion of logistics and shipping data
 4. mission critical satellite data for weather forcasting and meteorological purposes.

+# Testing

+I have tested this with XMLs of size 2GB with nearly 3m nodes to split.
+The program took least amount of memory.
+Timing is not a constraint here as suhc processes run during overnight batches.
+However this can used be used in near real time processing of critical time series data